17th of October 2020 is the date of the Referendum on the Cannabis Legalisation and Control Bill.

-But isn’t Medical Cannabis already legal?
+But isn’t medical cannabis already legal?

-Why Cant patients just get it on prescription?
+Why can’t patients just get it on prescription?

-Could the referendum make Medical Cannabis Cheaper?
+Could the referendum make medical cannabis cheaper?

 Why is cost so important?

-So while potentially dangerous drugs like Morphine and Fentanyl cost a patient $5 a month due to PHARMAC Subsidies, the most researched medical cannabis product, Sativex, typically costs $950 a month with no funding, and the severe MS patients who need it most are on sickness benefits.
-Furthermore, this product has only about $150 worth of cannabis as an ingredient at black market prices).
+So while potentially dangerous drugs like morphine and Fentanyl cost a patient $5 a month due to government subsidies, the most researched medical cannabis product, Sativex, typically costs $950 a month with no funding, and the severe MS patients who need it most are on sickness benefits.
+Furthermore, this product has only about $150 worth of cannabis as an ingredient (if it were made using black market prices).

 Isn’t smoking bad for you?

-Is Homegrown Cannabis reliable enough for therapeutic uses?
+Is homegrown cannabis reliable enough for therapeutic uses?